 Outline planning consent obtained for Phase 2 –

-Southern section of The Green and The Gardens opened – an expansive public realm designed to provide relaxing green space and a meeting space for campus users.
+Southern section of The Green & The Gardens opened – an expansive public realm designed to provide relaxing green space and a meeting space for campus users.

 Opening of Abcam’s new headquarters